iobroker-archive/ioBroker.refoss.-.Refoss/README.md

 ### 1.1.2 (2025-08-08)

-- (zhoulinyue) Fix the problem that the value of factor, mConsume, mConsumeRe is 0 but returns 0
+- (zhoulinyue) Fix the problem that the value of factor, mConsume, mConsumeX is 0 but returns 0

 ### 1.1.1 (2025-08-07)